karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 5. Debouncing logic - Implement a default debouncing logic in the SDK.
 Allowing host to override this debouncing delay time using host config.
 6. Error experience - Indication to the user in case an error occurred while fetching dynamic choices.
 7. No result experience - Indication to the user in case the dynamic choices are empty.
 8. Support multi select in dynamic type ahead.
-This will not be supported in v1.0 release so out of scope for now.
+This will not be supported in initial release so out of scope for now.
 9. Support pagination of dynamic choices using skip and count.
-This will not be supported in v1.0 release so out of scope for now.
+This will not be supported in initial release so out of scope for now.

 ### Current Input.ChoiceSet rendering